velda-io/velda-io.github.io/contact.md

       Our Team
     </template>
     <template #lead>
-      Velda is inspired by industrial experts with over 10 year experience on distributed system, cloud computing.
+        Velda is inspired by industry experts with over 10 years of experience in distributed systems and cloud computing.
-      It's boot-straped with sufficient funding to power your use-cases.
+        <br/>We're bootstrapped with sufficient funding to power your use cases.
     </template>
   </VPTeamPageTitle>
   <VPTeamMembers :members />